mss-showcase/.github/profile/README.md

 ## TODOs

+ * Some prediction - sentiment analysis of articles from RSS feeds, TA analysis, funda analysis, maybe some generative AI prompt based opinion - and a conclusion buy or sell? will see what can be done
  * The mobile app - instead of the Expo app, a new mobile app will be created (technology to be decided)

 ## Give it a try!